 Title I-Improving Academic Achievement-These funds are used to provide teachers in the Elementary and Middle Schools for the purpose of reducing the teacher-to-students ratio, parental involvement, research-based programs in reading/math and professional development.

-Title II-Teacher and Principal Training/Recruiting-These funds are used to provide a teacher in the Middle school for the purpose of reducing the teacher-to-student ratio.
+Title II-Teacher and Principal Training/Recruiting-These funds are used for professional development and/or additional teachers in order to lower teacher to student ratio.